-Once operational, water demand may include requirements for dust control, panel cleaning, potable water for facility personnel, irrigation of on-site vegetation, fire water supply, or plumbed facilities such as sinks or toilets If water is used for solar panel washing, a small to medium facility would use approximately 3.3 million gallons per year, though this would vary based on panel size, soiling rates, and cleaning frequency.
+Once operational, water demand may include requirements for dust control, panel cleaning, potable water for facility personnel, irrigation of on-site vegetation, fire water supply, or plumbed facilities such as sinks or toilets.
+If water is used for solar panel washing, a typical utility-scale facility would use approximately 16,000 to 114,000 gallons per year per MW (BLM

+2024).
+At the high end of water usage (including water for solar panel washing) for a 1,200 MW facility, this would total 136.8 million gallons of water per year.
+Water demand would vary based on panel size, soiling rates, and cleaning frequency.
 This water could come from a municipal supply, if water is available and approved by the utility.
 It could also be trucked in or from an on-site well, in which case a water right would be needed.
 If consistent with public health requirements and available supply, reclaimed water may supply some of such water demands.
+A developer would need to have sufficient water rights for a project to be feasible, so the PEIS assumes adequate water is available.

-Additional discussion of water supply considerations is provided in the Water Resources Report.
+Additional discussion of water supply considerations is provided in the Water Resources Technical Report.
 As an alternative to washing solar panels with water, waterless cleaning methods, including use of soft brushes, may be feasible for removing particulates from panel surfaces.
+Using dry cleaning methods would result in much lower overall facility water use.
 If consistent with public health requirements and available supply, reclaimed water may supply some of such water demands.
 Potable water also may be needed for on-site drinking water, which could be supplied by a well or trucked to the site.

-If solar energy facilities include on-site septic systems during operation, such systems would conform to the state's siting and design requirements (Chapter 70.118.010 Revised Code of Washington et seq.) for the protection of water resources and public health.
+Potable water also may be needed for on-site drinking water, which could be supplied by a well or trucked to the site.
+If on-site septic systems are included during operation, such systems would conform to the state's siting and design requirements (Revised Code of Washington 70.118.010 et seq.) for the protection of water resources and public health.
 Septic systems or portable units, if utilized, would typically be maintained by a contracted licensed service provider.
 As discussed, the small number of operational staffing would limit impacts associated with wastewater.

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, construction activities would likely result in less than significant impacts on water and wastewater utilities.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, construction activities would likely result in less than significant impacts on water and wastewater utilities.